swapper-org/NodeChain/README.md

 **IMPORTANT: You must use a different port for each API**

-### Stop any API
+## Stop nodes

 1. Navigate to `/scripts` and run the script to stop any running API:
 ```sh
 ~$ python3 buildapi.py
 ```
+2. Choose the environment to show running nodes

-2. Choose the API you want to stop.
+3. Choose the API you want to stop.

 ## Usage
 NodeChain uses the JSON RPC protocol for API requests.
 The API provides the following endpoints: